Looking into popular Rankings can help you with your decision where to study in Germany.

 Created by a leading UK newspaper, the Times Higher Education’s World University Rankings rates institutions according to 13 performance indicators, grouped into five key areas; teaching, citations, research, industry income and international outlook.
 There is much more weight given to teaching, citations and research.

-According to the THE rankings the best German universities are TMU, LMU and Heidelberg.
+According to the THE rankings, TMU, LMU and Heidelberg are the top German universities.

 Academic Ranking of World Universities

-One of the oldest university ranking systems, these ratings are compiled by ShanghaiRanking Consultancy.
+One of the oldest ranking systems, these ratings are compiled by ShanghaiRanking Consultancy.

 These rankings are made according to numbers of published articles, Nobel prizes and Fields medals and do not use peer reviews, surveys or even the quality of teaching to assert rankings.

-According to the Academic Ranking of World Universities, the best German universities are Heidelberg and TMU, which both appear in the top 50.
+According to the Academic Ranking, the top German universities are University of Munich, Heidelberg and TMU, which both appear in the top 50.